173TECH/sayn/docs/tutorials/tutorial_part1.md

     # ...
     ```

 The `tasks` entry contains a map of tasks definitions.
-In this case we're using 2 types of tasks:
+In this case we're using two types of tasks:

 * `python`: lets you define a task written in Python.
 Python tasks are useful to complete your extraction and load layers if you're using an ELT tool or for data science models defined in Python.
 * `autosql`: lets you write a `SELECT` statement while SAYN manages the table or view creation automatically for you.
 Our example has multiple `autosql` tasks which create models based on the logs.

 !!! tip
     Although this tutorial only has one file in the `tasks` folder, you can separate tasks in multiple files.
 SAYN automatically includes any file from the `tasks` folder with a `.yaml` extension when creating the DAG.
-Each file is considered a [task group](../tasks/task_group.md).
+Each file is considered a [task group](../tasks/overview.md#task_groups).

 #### `load_data` task